BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/Unique-Tav-Everything-you-need-to-know.md

 When you have downloaded both Trips' Old Shader Pack and the main pak file from Unique Tav, you will need to import them into BG3MM/vortex.
 If in BG3MM, remember to put the mod into the active side and "save/export order".
+If you do not know how to install a pak file, follow the guide on [How-to-Install-Pak-Files](/Tutorials/Mod-Use/How-to-Install-Pak-Files)

-If in Vortex, remember to deploy and fix the load order after.
+If in Vortex, remember to deploy and fix the load order after according to the guide below.

 #### Load order in BG3MM/Vortex

 Unique Tav should be relatively low on your load order, but above any patches you have.

+For example like this:

 If you are using other mods such as [Eyes of Beholder](https://www.nexusmods.com/baldursgate3/mods/315) or [Astralities' Glow Eyes](https://www.nexusmods.com/baldursgate3/mods/4964) you will need to have a certain load order.
-The load order is found at the bottom of Unique Tav's description, however it will be posted here as well
+The load order is found at the bottom of Unique Tav's description, however it will be posted here as well.